 Whether designing a business card, posters or ads, color matters, more often than people realize.
 It isn’t a matter of selecting what colors appeal to you, but what appeals to your target audience.
 No matter what medium you’re designing for, color relationships are one of the first of design considerations you should keep in mind when first imagining what the end product is to accomplish.
 Color can affect mood, as well as physical reactions.
 For example, take a moment and consider -what are the predominant color schemes that are seen in most fast food restaurants?
 Red and yellow.
 Studies have shown that red actually speeds up the metabolism.
 Now think about what the purpose red might serve in a fast food place.
 Their goal is to get you in, get you fed, and get you moving out so that the next batch of customers can get in there.
 In contrast, think of the last time you were in a higher-end restaurant – there the colors are more subdued and calmer, their purpose is to... read more

 I thought I'd write a bit about why I chose to sign up on WyzAnt.
 When I was attending Penn State, I became disillusioned with the art instruction available at universities.
 To me, it seemed that the curricula were heavy on theory (what is art, why do people make art, and a personal artistic voice) and unconscionably light on technique!
 Now, I don't want to short-sell my instructors in any sense.
 They did a fantastic job within the expectations of their field and the university, and they are my examples for how to effectively communicate artistic ideas.
 Wherever I looked in the mainstream art-education universe I saw a huge gap in the teaching; students never really learned how to observe nature and faithfully record their observations!
 Technique, as it pertains to drawing and painting the way I teach, can be defined as "the physical and mental skills with which an artist translates their understanding of the observed world into a work of art."
-I found that I had to... read more
+I found that... read more

 On June 2, 1989, my life changed forever.
 A brand new world was brought to my attention.
 I moved into the main land of the United States.
 I am Puerto Rican, meaning natural born American, but was raised on the island of Puerto Rico.
 Don't get me wrong, I have always been more fourtunate than most people with my condition.
 You see, I have a condition called Spina Bifida.
 I guess it would make more sense if I explain myself.
 Normally, during the first month of a pregnancy, the two sides of the spine (or backbone) join together to cover the spinal cord, spinal nerves and meninges (the tissues covering the spinal cord).
 Spina bifida refers to any birth defect involving incomplete closure of the spine.
 Myelomeningocele is the most common type of Spina Bifida.
 It is a neural tube defect in which the bones of the spine do not completely form, resulting in an incomplete spinal canal.
 This causes the spinal cord and meninges (the tissues covering the spinal cord) to stick out... read more